bluprince13/slides/slides/js-behind-the-scenes/index.md

 - once - ensure a function once runs once, e.g., an initialisation
-- memoize - memo: short note on something to be remembered and is linked to memory; a memoize function improves performance by caching results for previous invocations,
+- memoize - memo: short note on something to be remembered and is linked to memory; a memoize function improves performance by caching results for previous invocations
 - Iterators provide `next` method so that you can retrieve things from a collection.
 [Example](https://masteringjs.io/tutorials/fundamentals/iterator).
-- Generators use the `yield` keyword to pause execution.
+- Generators use the `yield` keyword to pause execution / suspend an execution context.
   [Example](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator).

 --